MicrosoftDocs/query-docs/query-languages/dax/groupby-function-dax.md

 - The third column is the sum of sales amount (as calculated from price*qty) for the selected country and product category.

 Suppose we've built the previous result.
-We can use GROUPBY again, to find the maximum category sales figure within each country as shown here.
+We can use GROUPBY again, to find the maximum category sales figure within each country as shown here:

 ```dax
 DEFINE